thunderbird/thunderbird-android/ui-flows/README.md

 Ui flows are using [Maestro](https://maestro.mobile.dev/), that allows to write UI E2E tests for Android.

+The flows are located in the `ui-utils` folder with this structure:

+- `custom` - flows that should not be committed to git
+- `shared` - flows usable by other flows
+- `validate` - flows that assert behavior of the app

 ## Install

 To be able to run the flows, you need to [install the CLI tools](https://maestro.mobile.dev/getting-started/installing-maestro)